opensearch-project/project-website/_authors/osci_2023/mingyang-shi.markdown

 ---
 name: Mingyang Shi
 short_name: Will
+linkedin: mingyangshi
 github: beaioun
 ---

-**Mingyang Shi** Hi, I am a Data Scientist/Engineer with AWS Solution Architect certified.
-My job is to deal with different sources of data and orchestrate a system and dashboard to show to the end users.
-I am activly seeaking new opportunities to improve myself and advance my career.
-I am glad you find my work meaningful!
-Thank you for visiting my page!
+**Mingyang Shi** is a Data Scientist/Engineer with AWS Solution Architect certified.
+He is passionate about Engineering and eager to learn and grow!